 Driver error is among the most common causes of motor vehicle accidents, including trucking accidents.
 It may appear that fault is clear when driver error is involved but it can be complicated.
 Although truck drivers are held to a high safety standard, also face high pressure to meet their logistics goals.
 This combination can be dangerous because if any of these precautions are disregarded the results could be catastrophic.

 The driver may hold partial responsibility, but his or her employer may also be named in a personal injury claim.
 Even the company or individual that contracted the trucking company to ship their goods can be part of the claim.

 Who is liable depends on the circumstances that led to the driver’s error.
-Unreasonably long work hours, unregulated drivers, and drivers that are not properly screened or drug tested are a few instances in which liability gets blurry in personal injury claims.
+Unreasonably long work hours, unregulated drivers, and pressure from management are a few instances in which liability gets blurry in personal injury claims.
 These and other factors can influence who holds primarily or partial responsibility for accidents involving driver error.

 Knowing Who is Responsible

 State laws govern most personal injury accidents involving vehicles.
 Claims that deal with big trucks still fall under state laws but federal laws and standards regulate all activities in the trucking industry.
 They dictate the operation and administration of commercial trucking vehicles, including insurance coverage, vehicle maintenance, and driver requirements.

 The truck driver and other driver(s) involved in the accident are only a few of the individuals that may play roles in a personal injury claim.
 Other parties often include: